 Take your group on the road and become an adventure family.
 With a little bit of preparation, you'll get into the mindset and know you can take on exploring with confidence.
 Check out my list my essentials for parent and kids to make your days together even more magical.

 The Ark Encounter in Kentucky is a Bible-based museum inside a full-sized reproduction ark -- but it's a lot to plan!
-Associated with Answers in Genesis, this experience is based around Noah building the Ark as per the specifics in the Book of Genesis.
 With three floors of museum, it’s a beautiful, state-of-the-art museum full of science and learning opportunities as the realities of living on the ark come to life.
-With the proper planning and knowing what to expect, this is a trip you will continue thinking about for a long time afterward.
+Save some time and trip stress by reading about the Ark here!

 just north of Atlanta at the Etowah Indian Mounds State Historic Site.
 With six earthen mounds, this 53 acre historic site protects the land used from 1000 to 1550 AD by several thousand Native Americans.
 Start your visit to Etowah at the visitor center and prepare to walk around the site after this introduction to the plaza and three mounds which once held the priest's home, temples, and burial sites.